brownabs/drinx/README.md

 # Drinx
-## Drinx is a React Native application where users are able to login in with firebase authenticatio to view and/or create restaurant and bar drink menus.
+>Drinx is a React Native application where users are able to view and/or create drink menus depending on user authentication.

 ## Installation